 Aside from functionality, Courrèges was inspired by geometric cuts and shapes, particularly squares and trapezoids.
 He also liked to incorporate modern architecture and technology into his work and is credited as one of the first to use plastic and PVC as textiles.

 An example can be seen in his 1964 spring collection that shook fashion to its core.
 Courrèges debuted a selection of futuristic looks that consisted of dresses with cutouts, slim pants, goggles, short A-line skirts (also known as minis, which he also helped popularize) and helmets.
 For the final touch, the designer added what we know today as “go-go” boots in a clinical white coloring.

-When fashion took a different turn in the 70s, Courrèges micro, Space Age looks were overlooked.
-After losing his place in fashion, he worked on a number of design projects in architecture, a subject he studied in college, and environmental design.
-In his later years, he helped on the design of the Hitachi Pavilion for the 1985 World Exhibition, and helped give a human image to the company’s robots later on.
-He also worked with Minolta on the design of their camera, which appealed to trend-focused women.
+When bohemian styles took over the 1970s, Courrèges ‘Space Age’ looks went out of fashion.
+He then transitioned to architecture, a subject he studied in college, and environmental design.
+In his later years, he helped with the design of the Hitachi Pavilion for the 1985 World Exhibition and with Minolta on the design of their camera.

 Courrèges passed away in 2016 in France.
 Soon after the designer’s death, the French Culture Minister Fleur Pellerin spoke on the importance of Courrèges work in 1960s French society, “In the end, he invented a universe full of shapes and colors in which elegance could not be conceived without imagination, humor and a great freedom of expression and movement.
 Courrèges made the women he dressed happy.”